TimBurg/MA_thesis_markdown/source/16_appendix_1.md

 Triangluar meshes can have a multitude of minor errors that unfortunately are very much tolerated in cad-programs and 3D-software but can cause issues with

-# Interpolation with conditionally positive definite functions
+# Interpolation with conditionally positive definite functions {#sec:conditional}

 Definition:
   ~ A continuous even function $\Phi:\mathbb{R}^d \mapsto \mathbb{R}$ is conditionally positive (semi) definite